 Source: Arther Law, Futurama

+The legality of your content is something you must consider in your social marketing strategy.
 The next time you decide to use any content that isn’t yours, ask yourself:

 - Do I have permission to use this image (or is it free to use)?